News & Updates

 Block Captain Program information

-As part of the Street Smart SLP initiative, cameras will be used to gather traffic and behavior patterns of pedestrians and vehicles, electronic signage will be placed along the roads, and if needed, additional enforcement by the Police Department will occur.
-The city is hoping to then evaluate information gathered over the summer and assess if any...
+As part of the Street Smart SLP initiative, cameras were used to gather traffic and behavior patterns of pedestrians and vehicles, electronic signage was placed along the roads, and if needed, additional enforcement by the Police Department occurred.
+The city will now evaluate information gathered over the summer and assess if any of the locations...

 updated: Monday, July 07, 2014